Which ethical principle allows patients to make decisions regarding their own healthcare?

 Prepare for the Medical Assistant Law and Ethics Test.
 Use flashcards and multiple-choice questions, with hints and explanations for each question.
 Ensure success on your test!

 The principle that allows patients to make decisions regarding their own healthcare is autonomy.
-Autonomy refers to the right of individuals to have control over their own bodies and to make informed decisions about their medical treatment and care.
-This principle recognizes that patients have the capacity to understand the implications of their choices and to make decisions that align with their personal values and beliefs.
+Autonomy is grounded in the respect for individuals' rights to govern themselves and make informed choices about their own health and medical care.
+This principle recognizes that patients have the capacity to understand their health conditions and treatment options, and they possess the right to accept or refuse treatment based on their values, beliefs, and personal circumstances.

 Subscribe